CarbonScaler: Leveraging Cloud Workload Elasticity for Optimizing Carbon-Efficiency: Background

 \subsection{Carbon-aware Cloud Scheduling}

-Many cloud workloads, due to their temporal flexibility and resource elasticity, are capable of exploiting the temporal and spatial variations in energy's carbon intensity.
-To facilitate such efforts, commercial services, such as electricityMap~\cite{electricity-map} and WattTime~\cite{watttime}, have emerged that aggregate data from grids in different parts of the world and expose carbon intensity data and forecasts to cloud providers and users.
+Many cloud workloads have both temporal flexibility and resource elasticity, which enables exploiting the temporal and spatial variations in energy's carbon intensity, as demonstrated in recent work~\cite{Wiesner2021LetsWA, cloudcarbon, Radovanovic2021CarbonAwareCF, sukprasert2023quantifying, warofeff}.
+To facilitate such efforts, commercial services, such as electricityMap~\cite{electricity-map} and WattTime~\cite{watttime}, have emerged that aggregate data from grids in different parts of the world and expose grid energy's current and forecasted carbon intensity to cloud providers and users in real-time.
 Researchers, in turn, are exploiting this data to design carbon-aware schedulers that dynamically shift workloads across time and space to reduce emissions.

-As noted earlier, temporal shifting involves moving delay-tolerant batch workloads to periods of low carbon intensity.
-In Figure \ref{fig:carbonTrace}, for instance, rather than running a batch job continuously in a \emph{carbon-agnostic} manner, \emph{suspend-resume} approaches can execute the job in the ``valleys'', where the carbon cost is low, and suspend the job during peak periods.
-This technique has been explored in recent efforts~\cite{Radovanovic2021CarbonAwareCF, Wiesner2021LetsWA, cloudcarbon}.
-Threshold-based suspend-resume approaches suspend jobs whenever the carbon cost rises above a certain threshold, while deadline-based methods choose the $n$ lowest carbon cost periods between the arrival time and the deadline to execute the job.
-A drawback of \emph{suspend-resume} methods, whether threshold-based or deadline-based, is that the savings depend on the amount of time the user is willing to wait for their job to complete---higher delay tolerance yields higher savings but also longer completion times.
+As mentioned above, temporal shifting involves moving delay-tolerant batch workloads to periods of low carbon intensity.
+In Figure~\ref{fig:carbonTrace}, for instance, rather than running a batch job continuously in a \emph{carbon-agnostic} manner, \emph{suspend-resume} approaches execute the job in the ``valleys'', where the carbon cost is low, and suspend the job during peak periods.
+This technique has been explored in recent work~\cite{Radovanovic2021CarbonAwareCF,Wiesner2021LetsWA,cloudcarbon,sukprasert2023quantifying}.
+Threshold-based suspend-resume scheduling policies suspend jobs whenever the carbon cost rises above a certain threshold, while deadline-based methods choose the $n$ lowest carbon cost periods between the arrival time and the deadline to execute the job.
+Importantly, a key drawback of \emph{suspend-resume} methods, whether threshold-based or deadline-based, is that the carbon savings depend on the amount of time the user is willing to wait for their job to complete---a higher delay tolerance yields higher savings, but also a longer completion times.